alessiorubicini/AppleIntelligenceForSwiftUI/Sources/AppleIntelligenceForSwiftUI/Modifiers/AIEditingText/README.md

 }
 ```

-## Customization
+## Notes
 - The modifier animates a white highlight over the text when `isEditing` is true.
 - When editing ends, a bounce effect is triggered for visual feedback.
-- You can use this modifier on any SwiftUI `View` to provide a consistent editing experience.
+- You can use this modifier on any SwiftUI `View` to provide a consistent editing experience, but it's designed mainly to work with `Text` views.